Jack-Works/Jack-Works.github.io/bayesian-conspiracy/experiments/2019/sept-web-ext-with-esm.md

 When writing an path transform plugin, don't forget to cover all the cases!

+> Update on 05/19/2020: Good news, you don't need to reinvent the wheel. [@magic-works/ttypescript-browser-like-import-transformer](https://jack-works.github.io/ttypescript-browser-like-import-transformer/config.pluginconfigs.folderimport.html) also supports folder import.

 ### 💥 No Tree-shaking

 It seems impossible to use tree-shaking with `@pika/web`.
 It doesn't scan your code to drop all unused dependencies.
 It tries to transform all packages in `dependencies` to ESModule in your `package.json`.

 Full packages of `lodash-es`, `@material-ui/core` and `@material-ui/icons` are generated with a horrifying size.

-🤔 Doesn't know how to resolve it yet.
+<del>🤔 Doesn't know how to resolve it yet.</del>

+> Update on 05/19/2020: Tree shaking is also supported now! ([Link to documentation](https://jack-works.github.io/ttypescript-browser-like-import-transformer/config.rewriterulesumd.treeshake.html))

 ### ❌ Cannot omit optional dependencies.